makersacademy/airport_challenge/README.md

 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.

-Your code should defend against [edge cases](http://programmers.stackexchange.com/questions/125587/what-are-the-difference-between-an-edge-case-a-corner-case-a-base-case-and-a-b) such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc.

 For overriding random weather behaviour, please read the documentation to learn how to use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
 There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.